 By Mercedes Hendricks, CPA & Partner, Dannah Capital Partners

-Dannah Capital Partners is a business consulting firm specializing in risk management and asset protection services, working with dealers from coast to coast.
-Ms. Hendricks can be reached at 954-654-0892 or email@example.com.
+Dannah Capital Partners is a business consulting firm working with dealers from coast to coast and specializing in risk management and asset protection services, Ms. Hendricks can be reached at 954-654-0892 or firstname.lastname@example.org.